robindijkhof/overleaf-textarea/README.md

 For string there is no need to escape.
 This filters works mostly like the JavaScript `replaceAll` function.
 More on that here: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replaceAll

+## Overriding default filters
+Default filters can be overriden by user filters.
+This can be achieved by simply providing it as a custom filter.
+An example would be the default filter `\_` which is replaced by `_`.
+This can be override with the following filter: `\_` with value `__`.

+Default filters can also be disabled.
+This can be achieved by providing the value: `%%EMPTY%%`.

 ## Examples to get started

 | Regex or string           | replace value | Latex text               | Result text            |